JanssenProject/jans/docs/script-catalog/person_authentication/super-gluu-external-authenticator/README.md

     The Janssen Server and Super Gluu can work in the same network, without a DNS server hostname and with a self-signed certificate.
 There is only one limitation: both components should belong to the same network.
 Instead of assigning a hostname during Janssen Server installation, an IP address can be specified.
 In the Super Gluu mobile app, enable `Trust all (SSL)`.

 #### E. Push Notification Server **hosted by Gluu**:
-The Notification server should be configured to recieve push notifications on registered mobile devices.
+The Notification server should be configured to receive push notifications on registered mobile devices.

 Configure `/etc/certs/super_gluu_creds.json`.
 For each Mobile app (Android, iOS); place the Access key / Secret key of Push Notification server.
 ```